opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/what_is_ecs.rst

    Use this method if you are not required to integrate ECSs with a third-party system.

-   Log in to the management console with your account and choose **Elastic Cloud Server** on the homepage.
+   Log in to the management console with your account and choose **Elastic Cloud Server** from the service list.